pcardotatgit/chatGPT_Webex_BOT/README.md

 You are supposed to receive an **Hello, How can I help You today** answer from the Bot.

 Then you can chat with it.

+You can check the conversation into the bot console

 ## Installation